yehuohan/ln-dsa/README.md

-## dsas
+## dsa

-Data Struct and Algorithm Study.
+Data Struct and Algorithm learning.

- - dirs

 ```
 .
-├── dsas-cpp : dsa implementation in c++11
+├── dsa-cpp : dsa implementation in c++11
-├── dsas-ma  : mathematics and algorithm
-└── misc
 ├── lite-c : some lite-implementation of dsa in c
-    ├── usestl : examples of c++stl
+└── usestl : examples of dsa of c++stl
-    └── code   : code pratice
 ```

  - ref